White House, Dems hurriedly reworking $2 trillion Biden plan

 Instead, Biden is focused on providing at least $500 billion in tax credits, grants and loans for energy producers that reach emission-reduction goals.

-In other areas, Pelosi appeared on board with Biden's plan to extend the $300 monthly child tax credit for another year, rather than allow it to expire in December, but that's not as long as Democrats wanted.

-What had been envisioned as a monthslong federal paid family leave program could be shrunk to as few as four weeks — an effort to at least start the program rather than eliminate it.

-Biden also wants to ensure funding for health care programs and add a new one to provide dental, vision and hearing aid benefits to people on Medicare proposed by Sen. Bernie Sanders, I-Vt.
+Democrats also want to add funding to provide dental, vision and hearing aid benefits to people on Medicare proposed by Sen. Bernie Sanders, I-Vt.

 ———

-Associated Press writers Kevin Freking and Josh Boak contributed to this report.
+Associated Press writers Alex Jaffe, Kevin Freking and Josh Boak contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.